Treating diabetic foot ulcers

 Relieving pressure from a healing foot ulcer, called ‘off-loading’, is crucial too.
 While studies have concluded that total contact casts and irremovable cast walkers are the effective in off-loading, they may not be suitable for some patients, and others may not accept them.
 Removable cast walkers, crutches and wheelchairs are some alternatives.

-This article has been fact-checked by Dr Tan Yik Kai, Senior Consultant Surgeon (Vascular and Endovascular Surgery) at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr Tan Yik Kai, Senior Consultant Surgeon (Vascular and Endovascular Surgery) at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).